wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                October 2016

+   The validating resolver needs to check the existence of an NSEC RR matching/covering the source of synthesis and an NSEC RR covering the query name.

    If the validating resolver's cache contains an NSEC RR covering the source of synthesis and the covering NSEC RR of the query name, the